 Continue with the on-screen directions to complete the task.

-Alternatively, and on previous version of the operating system, you can open Control Panel and uninstall the suite from Programs and Features.
+Alternatively, and on previous version of the OS, you can open Control Panel and uninstall the suite from Programs and Features.

 How to completely uninstall Office using the easy fix tool

-Microsoft provides an easy fix tool to help you quickly uninstall Office 365, Office 2016 or 2013 completely from your PC.
+Microsoft provides an easy fix tool to help you quickly uninstall Office 365, Office 2016 or 2013 completely from your computer.

 Double-click the file to launch the tool.

 Click the Next button.

 Click Yes to completely uninstall the suite of Office apps from your PC.